Quality Over Quantity: The Role of HDL Cholesterol Efflux Capacity in Atherosclerotic Cardiovascular Disease

 - Khera AV, Millar JS, Ruotolo G, Wang MD, Rader DJ.
 Potent peroxisome proliferator-activated receptor-α agonist treatment increases cholesterol efflux capacity in humans with the metabolic syndrome.
 Eur Heart J 2015;36:3020-2.

-Keywords: Angina, Stable, Angina, Unstable, Apolipoprotein A-I, Apoptosis, Atherosclerosis, Biological Markers, Blood Pressure, Cardiovascular Diseases, Cholesterol Ester Transfer Proteins, Cholesterol, HDL, Constriction, Pathologic, Coronary Angiography, Coronary Artery Disease, Diabetes Mellitus, Lipoproteins, HDL, Lipoproteins, LDL, Metabolic Syndrome X, Myocardial Infarction, Niacin, Nitric Oxide Synthase, Peroxisome Proliferator-Activated Receptors, Risk Factors, Stroke, Thiazolidinediones, Triglycerides, Primary Prevention, Secondary Prevention
+Keywords: Angina, Stable, Angina, Unstable, Apolipoprotein A-I, Apoptosis, Atherosclerosis, Biomarkers, Blood Pressure, Cardiovascular Diseases, Cholesterol Ester Transfer Proteins, Cholesterol, HDL, Constriction, Pathologic, Coronary Angiography, Coronary Artery Disease, Diabetes Mellitus, Lipoproteins, HDL, Lipoproteins, LDL, Metabolic Syndrome, Myocardial Infarction, Niacin, Nitric Oxide Synthase, Peroxisome Proliferator-Activated Receptors, Risk Factors, Stroke, Thiazolidinediones, Triglycerides, Primary Prevention, Secondary Prevention

 < Back to Listings